 Despite some screen issues, the verdict seems to be that the 2017 Pixels were a solid step forward from the 2016 Pixels, which themselves were pretty decent smartphones.
-Google knows it needs to keep innovating with the likes of Apple and Samsung around, though.
+With contenders like the Samsung Galaxy S9 around though, Google knows it needs to keep innovating.

 Pixel 3: the story so far